fuegovic/Starguard/README.md

 - 💫 Role Assignment: the role is granted **only** if the member has starred the configured repository.
 - 🔍 Periodic Checks: the bot re-checks every verified member and removes the role from anyone who un-starred.
+With the optional GitHub webhook configured, a star or an un-star moves the role within seconds instead, and the periodic check becomes the backstop rather than the main mechanism.

 ## Usage